 On this Thanksgiving, I am thankful for my family and friends.
-Times have been rough, more so these past two years than possibly ever before.
+Times have been rough, more so these past three years than possibly ever before.
 Those friends have come through for me in more ways than they could possibly imagine and for that, I'm grateful.

 I am thankful for my great-grandparents getting out of Europe and Russia before the war started.

 I am thankful to those of you who have forgiven me for doing that which will not be mentioned, although it gave me my first fifteen minutes of fame.
 If you don't know what I am talking about here, please message me appropriately.
 Strike that.
-Last year, I was told by a friend of mine that used to be on mainstage at Second City that he loved it.
+In 2009, I was told by a friend of mine that used to be on mainstage at Second City that he loved it.
 These guys know what they are talking about.
 They do this for a living.
 It makes up for all the death threats that I recieved, whether those were done in a joking manner or not.

 I am thankful for our troops serving us overseas even if I disagree with why we went over there in the first place, except for Afghanistan which was justified.

 I am thankful to be living in a free country which allows the freedom of religion.
 On that note, especially this year, I am thankful for the Anshe Sholom community for their warm welcome following my move from Kentucky to Chicago in 2008.
 And their warm welcome each and every time that I go back to visit until I can get back their for good.